Santoshnagar: Commercial area

-Shops in Santoshnagar include supermarkets such as MORE, Big Bazaar, Fresh@ on the main road.
-The nearest market for wholesale vegetables and groceries is Madannapet Mandi, 2 km away in Saidabad.
+Shops in Santoshnagar include supermarkets on the main road.
+The nearest market for wholesale vegetables and groceries is 2 km away in Saidabad.

-Yadagiri is a popular cinema.
-Venkateshwara and Kankadurga are the most popular temples, and Masjid e Baghdadia, Masjid e Sahaba and the recently established Masjid e Nusrath are the most popular Masjid in Santoshnagar.
+Venkateshwara and Kankadurga are the most popular temples, and Masjid-e-Baghdadia, Masjid-e-Sahaba and the recently established Masjid-e-Nusrath are the most popular mosques in Santoshnagar.

-There are bank branches for the State Bank of India, ICICI, HDFC, Allahabad Bank, Central Bank and others.

 Public transport

-Santoshnagar is connected by buses run by TSRTC and is well connected with the rest of the city and the Hyderabad metropolitan area.
+Santoshnagar is connected by buses run by Telangana State Road Transport Corporation and is well connected with the rest of the city and the Hyderabad metropolitan area.
 Bus routes are the 102, 103, 104, 203, 253 and 478.

 The nearest MMTS train stations are at Yakatpura and Malakpet respectively.

 The nearest airport is Hyderabad International Airport, 19.5 km away in Shamshabad.